cmu-phil/py-tetrad/pytetrad/R/README.md

 Enjoy.

 If you have questions or need more (or different) functionality, [let us know](https://github.com/cmu-phil/py-tetrad/issues).
-This is literally a brand-new project as of 2023-04-04, so feedback is very welcome.
+This is a brand-new project as of 2023-04-04, so feedback is very welcome.